matrix-org/matrix-spec-proposals/proposals/2278-deleting-content.md

 being referenced in multiple rooms), but the room admin may want to still purge the content from their server.
 This can be achieved by DELETEing the content independently from redacting the membership events.

+*N.B. we can't currently distinguish an E2EE attachment with unknown refering events, from a non-E2EE attachment with zero references which should be GCd.
+So we use mime-types as a heuristic to recognise E2EE attachments, and to stop them from being GC'd  This would of course be vulnerable to an attacker lying about their mime-type in order to stop their repository entries being GC'd, but given E2EE attachments already let you bypass the GC, this doesn't feel like a big issue.*

+Encrypted attachments should be stored with a mime-type of `application/aes-encrypted` (to be registered), and attachments with this mime-type which have never been referenced by an event should be exempt from GC.
+For backwards compatibility, this rule may also be applied to attachments with mime-type of `application/octet-stream`.

 ## Tradeoffs